pretix/pretix-docs/docs/topics/vouchers.md

 ![Page titled Create multiple vouchers, showing options for sending out emails.](../assets/screens/vouchers/send-emails.png)

 Check the box next to "Send vouchers via email" in order to display the email settings.
-You can save your invited guests one step by including the placeholder {voucher_url_list} in the "Message" text.
+You can save your invited guests the step of opening your shop and then entering the voucher code by including the placeholder {voucher_url_list} in the "Message" text.
+Opening that link will take them to the shop with the voucher code preselected and all associated products visible.
 Enter the mail addresses into the "Recipients" field.
 The software will display an error message if the number of recipients and generated vouchers do not match up.

 ### Reserving tickets for a certain group

 This subsection explains how to use vouchers to ensure that a certain group of people gains access to an event, for example, guests invited to a concert by the performing artists.
-Navigate to [Your Event] :fontawesome-solid-arrow-right: "Vouchers", click the :btn-icon:fontawesome-solid-plus: Create multiple new vouchers: button and generate one voucher for every member of the group in question.
+Navigate to [Your Event] :fontawesome-solid-arrow-right: ":fontawesome-solid-tags: Vouchers", click the :btn-icon:fontawesome-solid-plus: Create multiple new vouchers: button, and set the number of codes to generate one voucher per member of the group in question.
 Optionally, you may choose a descriptive prefix such as "guest-list-".
 Set "Product" to your event's basic admission ticket, set "Price effect" to "Set product price to" and the voucher value to 0.00.
 This means that the voucher will entitle each holder to one basic admission ticket for free.